jraphx.utils

 Parameters:

-• index (Array) – Indices where to scatter [N] or same shape as src
+• index (Array) – One-dimensional indices where to scatter [N], one per row of src

 • dim (int, default: -2) – Dimension along which to scatter (default: -2, which maps to 0)